hwkerr/volley-app/README.md

     - add styles for an input field that adds a new team: text box with + button
 - Events section
     - Add more search filters to EventTool
-    - EventTool should only pull id and name from database
+    - EventTool should only pull id and name from database (EventTool:loadItems)

 Players
 - When searching players, you can also search by Notes (added Name, Nicknames, Gender, Role, Contact Type, Affiliations)